tnipen/DE330_WP14/README.md

-REpository for setting up and running Anemoi in DE330
+Repository for setting up and running Anemoi in DE330